luca-dga/-/README.md

  <b>Postdoctoral Fellow</b>, 09/2022 - present  <br>
  University of Copenhagen, Copenhagen, Denmark - Department of Mathematical Sciences <br>

-<span style="color:green">**From 08/2024, I will join Reykjavik University, Iceland, as an Assistant Professor at the Department of Engineering.**</span>
+<span style="color:darkgreen">**From 08/2024, I will join Reykjavik University, Iceland, as an Assistant Professor at the Department of Engineering.**</span>

 <hr width="100%">